HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 **Video**

-The Video element empowers users to seamlessly add video elements to presentation templates without any manual HTML coding.
+The Video element enables users to seamlessly add video elements to presentation templates without any manual HTML coding.
 You can quickly integrate product demos or tutorial videos by simply dragging, dropping, and supplying the URL via the Video configuration.

 The element automatically generates clean HTML based on the source, outputting a standard `<video>` tag with `<source>` and fallback text, or an `<iframe>` for YouTube embeds.
 You can easily configure extensive customizations for the video, such as width, height, margins, paddings, and borders, via the style panel to fit any presentation layout.